No Mercy (2010 film)

-No Mercy is a 2010 South Korean action thriller film written and directed by Kim Hyeong-jun.
+No Mercy is a 2010 South Korean crime thriller film written and directed by Kim Hyeong-jun.
 Sul Kyung-gu won Best Actor at the 18th Chunsa Film Art Awards for his performance.

 Plot

 Top forensic pathologist Kang Min-ho is about to retire so that he can spend time with his daughter who has just returned home after a long stint overseas.
 But when the dismembered corpse of a young woman, identified as Oh Eun-ah, is found at a local river, Kang agrees to do one last job.
 He performs a graphic autopsy on her.

 The primary suspect is environmental activist Lee Sung-ho, who readily admits his guilt to rookie detective Min Seo-young, Kang's former student.
 Lee says that he committed the crime in order to oppose construction that would divide the river into six parts (hence the six body parts), but the police are baffled when the clues they uncover keep contradicting Lee's confession.
 Then Lee tells Kang that his daughter has been kidnapped.
 Lee lets Kang call his daughter, who hears her crying for help.
 Kang is forced to compromise his professional ethics and tamper with the evidence that must lead to Lee's release from custody within three days, or else Kang's daughter will be killed.

 Exploring some backstory behind Lee, Min discovers that Kang was involved in another case, which was on three defendants who allegedly raped Lee's sister.
 Kang tampers the evidence for money for his sick daughter, showing that the sex was not forced and that the sister was promiscuous.
 She also learns that Oh Eun-ah was a witness.
 The three defendants were freed from charge, leaving Lee full of hatred towards Kang for lying at trial.